 Individuals who struggle to meet their financial needs may have problems with their credit history or lack of experience with mainstream financial institutions and the language they speak.
 It is easy for someone who lives in or near poverty to fall prey to unscrupulous lenders, who take advantage of unstable situations.
 This program will prepare professionals to help clients avoid predatory lending practices, as well as access programs designed to supplement income for the impoverished.
 Education on available resources, in addition to engaging in dialogue and identifying accessibility with families, will be emphasized.

-The School of Social Work, in collaboration with the Department of Personal Financial Planning in the College of Human Environmental Sciences at MU, has developed a minor that will prepare students to work with vulnerable clients who are in need of financial counseling and education.
+The School of Social Work, in collaboration with the Department of Personal Financial Planning, developed a minor that will prepare students to work with vulnerable clients who are in need of financial counseling and education.

 |Course Dept/Number||Course Title||Semester Course Taught|